Writers Write is your one-stop writing resource. In this post, we give you a beginner’s guide to creating memorable characters.

 These characters are essential, because without them, we would not have novels.
 We would have essays.
 Memorable characters allow us to imagine, to think, and to rationalise.
 They allow us to experience their lives vicariously.

 Our main characters control our book.
-A novel, which consists of a plot, scenes, and settings, cannot move forward without characters.
+A novel, which has of a plot, scenes, descriptions, and settings, cannot move forward without characters.
 As Lajos Egri wrote in The Art of Dramatic Writing, a character is three-dimensional.

 The three dimensions of characters are: